 2.1 One-Time Above-CHWM Load Service Elections

-Pursuant to section 9.2 of the body of the Agreement, «Customer Name» shall elect one of the following four options to serve its Above-CHWM Load. «Customer Name»’s Above-CHWM Load purchase obligation shall be for the term of the Agreement unless «Customer Name» elects to change its Tier 2 Long-Term Rate purchase obligation amounts pursuant to the terms and conditions of section 2.2.3 of this exhibit.
+Pursuant to section 9.2 of the body of the Agreement, «Customer Name» shall elect one of the following four options to serve its Above-CHWM Load. «Customer Name»’s Above-CHWM Load purchase election shall be for the term of the Agreement unless «Customer Name» elects to change its Tier 2 Long-Term Rate purchase election amount pursuant to the terms and conditions of section 2.2.3 of this exhibit.

 BPA shall revise this exhibit by March 31, 2027, to indicate «Customer Name»’s initial election and purchase obligation by adding an “X” to the box next to the applicable option below.